In order for her to have a relationship with him, the state of Illinois requires that she see him every other weekend, one evening a

 Then hug again.

-The night before, she and I have a sleepover in our bed.
+The night before she leaves, she and I have a sleepover in my bed.

-This tradition started years ago, I can’t even remember when.
+This tradition started so many years ago, I can’t even remember when it actually began.

-Like a missing puzzle piece, it just doesn’t fit right without her.
+Like a missing puzzle piece, it just doesn’t fit without her.

 It feels awkward because something big is missing.